 - All families with children who meet eligibility criteria can apply for a $500 incentive grant.

 - Funding is limited and available on a first-come, first-served basis.

 - Families who have made a contribution to The Jewish Federation of Sarasota-Manatee annual campaign within the past 12 months will be given priority.

 Parent(s) and child(ren) must be Jewish, must have resided in Sarasota or Manatee County for the past year, and must be legal residents of the United States.

 Each year, the Jewish Federation of Sarasota-Manatee awards education scholarships to qualified applicants attending college, community college, vocational/technical school or university.

 The primary consideration for these scholarships is financial need.
 However, a good academic record, involvement in Jewish activities, and community service will all be evaluated.

-All scholarships are open to students who identify as Jewish with the exceptions of The Robert Michelson Interfaith Scholarship and the Sandy and Marilyn College Scholarship, both of which provide awards to students of other faiths.
+All scholarships are open to students who identify as Jewish with the exceptions of The Robert Michelson Interfaith Scholarship of which provides awards to students of other faiths.

 Students and their families must have resided in Sarasota or Manatee county full-time for at least two years.